Holographic Observables at Large $d$: Basics of Wilson Loops and large

-The boundary length $L$ of a Wilson loop corresponds to the size of a heavy meson extended along the direction $x$ and is given by the integration of \eq{equ} as \be\la{lwl} L= 2 \int_{r_0}^{r_b} dr \sqrt{\frac{-g_{rr} c^2}{g_{xx} \prt{g_{tt} g_{xx}+c^2}}}~, \ee where $r_b$ is the $r$-value of the string at the boundary of the theory.
-The dimension of the space $d$ enters in the expressions above only through metric elements since the surface is of fixed dimensionality.
+The boundary length $L$ of a Wilson loop corresponds to the size of a heavy meson extended along the direction $x$ and is given by the integration of \eq{equ} as \be\la{lwl} L= 2 \int_{r_0}^{r_b} dr \sqrt{\frac{-g_{rr} c^2}{g_{xx} \prt{g_{tt} g_{xx}+c^2}}}~, \ee where $r_b$ is the $r$-value at the boundary of the theory.
+The dimension of the space $d$ enters in the expressions above only through the metric elements since the surface is of fixed dimensionality.
 The area of the minimal surface can be also expressed in terms of the turning point $r_0$.
-It is always divergent due to the infinite distance of the bulk from the boundary in holographic space-times: \be\la{stot} S=S_A+S_{reg} \ee where \be\la{sat1} S_A=\ff{\cT}{\pi \a'}\int_{r_0}^{r_b} dr \sqrt{-\ff{g_{xx} g_{rr} g_{tt}^2}{g_{tt} g_{xx}+c^2}}~. \ee and $S_{reg}$ is the regularization term.
-Notice, that the integral above has been doubled to take into account the whole string by incorporating the symmetry of the string.
+It is always divergent due to the infinite distance of the bulk from the boundary in holographic space-times.
+To regularize the infinities, we introduce a radial cut-off $r_b$ which is large but finite and add a counterterm $S_c$ that renormalizes $S$: \be\la{stot} S=S_A-S_{c}~, \ee where \be\la{sat1} S_A=\ff{\cT}{\pi \a'}\int_{r_0}^{r_b} dr \sqrt{-\ff{g_{xx} g_{rr} g_{tt}^2}{g_{tt} g_{xx}+c^2}}~. \ee At the end we take the limit $r_d\rightarrow \infty$.
+Notice that the integral above has been doubled to take into account the whole string by incorporating the symmetry of the string.
 The integral along the radial dimension depends on the number of the dimensions through the metric functions.